 - Remove pork and shred or chop into bite-sized pieces.

-- Add sliced onion to Dutch oven; sauté 5 minutes.
+- Add onion to Dutch oven; sauté 5 minutes.
 Add pork, edamame, sweet potato and broth; bring to a boil.
 Reduce heat; simmer 15 minutes.
 Stir in country ham and spinach, and cook 1 minute.